 Creating new essential oil blends and re-creating old favorites is an exciting and relaxing experience for me.
-It doesn’t need to take a lot of time, although it sometimes can – either way, the rewards of creating your own scent combinations are endless and very satisfying!
-What you need to get started: Gloves: keep in mind that you are working with undiluted essential oils and you do not want to get any on your hands!
-Droppers, pipettes, or reducer caps: most essential oils come equipped with a reducer cap, but if there isn’t one, keep some droppers or pipettes on hand.
-Small glass storage or blending bottles: I find that 1/24, 1/8, or 1/4 oz bottles work well depending on the blend.
-Perfume blotters or cotton balls: to smell and observe your creations transform as they evaporate.
-Pen and paper: to write down the amounts of each oil used.
-Towels: […]
+It doesn't need to take a lot of time, although it sometimes can – either way, the rewards of creating your own scent combinations are endless and very satisfying!
+What you'll need to get started: Essential Oils: A nice selection of staples, top, middle, base aromas, and maybe some special treats like rose and ylang ylang.
+Find high-quality, organic essential oils in our shop!
+Gloves: Keep in mind that you are working with undiluted essential oils and you do not want to get any on your hands!
+Droppers, Pipettes, or Reducer Caps: Most essential oils come equipped with a reducer cap, but if there isn't one, keep some droppers or pipettes handy.
+Find glass droppers in our shop.
+Small Glass Storage or Blending Bottles: I find that 1/24, 1/8, or 1/4 oz bottles work […]

 Mary traveled north last week to visit one of our farms where fields of organic Skullcap, Red Clover, Valerian, and this gorgeous Nettle root await the harvest for next year.
 Check out the energetic vibrancy in this photo!
 These crops will surely provide much appreciated and very potent medicine for all of us.
 We’ll have more delicious farm photos and stories from Mary’s trip coming soon…